mgeier/homepage/projects.rst

 The SoundScape Renderer
 ^^^^^^^^^^^^^^^^^^^^^^^

+The SoundScape Renderer (SSR) is a tool for real-time spatial audio reproduction providing a variety of rendering algorithms, e.g. Wave Field Synthesis, Higher-Order Ambisonics and binaural techniques.

 http://spatialaudio.net/ssr/

 :raw-html:`<a class="github-button" href="https://github.com/SoundScapeRenderer/ssr" data-icon="octicon-star" data-show-count="true" aria-label="Star SoundScapeRenderer/ssr on GitHub">SoundScapeRenderer/ssr</a>`

+The multi-threaded signal-processing core of the SSR is provided separately as a set of re-usable C++ libraries called "Audio Processing Framework":

 :raw-html:`<a class="github-button" href="https://github.com/AudioProcessingFramework/apf" data-icon="octicon-star" data-show-count="true" aria-label="Star AudioProcessingFramework/apf on GitHub">AudioProcessingFramework/apf</a>`

 ``sfs`` Module for Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+A Python library for creating numercial simulations of *sound field synthesis* methods like Wave Field Synthesis (WFS) or Near-Field Compensated Higher Order Ambisonics (NFC-HOA).

 https://sfs-python.readthedocs.io/